-- Students will know that they have formal charges pending against them because they will receive electronic notification (sent to their University e-mail account) in the form of an incident report or violation form.
+Students will know that they have formal charges pending against them because they will receive electronic notification (sent to their University e-mail account) in the form of an incident report or violation form.

-- These will include a list of the pending charges, a narrative of the incident and, potentially, a request for an informal meeting.
+These will include a list of the pending charges, a narrative of the incident and, potentially, a request for an informal meeting.

-- For more serious cases a Preliminary Meeting (cases with Level 2 and Level 3 sanctions) is the first stage of the student conduct process where students are invited to review and discuss information contained in their incident report.
+For more serious cases a Preliminary Meeting (cases with Level 2 and Level 3 sanctions) is the first stage of the student conduct process where students are invited to review and discuss the information contained in their incident report.

-- They are encouraged to ask questions concerning all charges against them as well as options available within the student conduct system.
+Students are encouraged to ask questions concerning all charges against them as well as options available within the student conduct system.
 If a student accepts responsibility for the violation(s) and accepts the sanctions described (by signing a statement acknowledging this) the information is forwarded to CS where the information is reviewed, and if approved, the sanction(s) are applied and the case is closed.

-- If a student accepts responsibility for the violation(s), but disputes at least one of the sanctions described, the student may request a sanction hearing where a hearing officer will determine sanctions.
+If a student accepts responsibility for the violation(s), but disputes at least one of the sanctions described, the student may request a sanction hearing where a hearing officer will determine sanctions.

 I’ve been told my case needs to go to a hearing.
 What are my options?

-- There are two types of conduct hearings: Responsibility Hearings & Sanction Hearings.
+There are two types of conduct hearings: Responsibility Hearings & Sanction Hearings.

-- A Sanction Hearing takes place if you and the Complainant are in agreement about the details of the incident and violations but disagree on the proposed sanctions.
+A Sanction Hearing takes place if you and the complainant are in agreement about the details of the incident and violations but disagree on the proposed sanctions.

 What is a responsibility hearing?

-- The hearing is an administrative process – it’s not like a court of law.
+The hearing is an administrative process – it’s not like a court of law.

 For students who deny responsibility for one or more of the pending violations, the case will be resolved through a hearing.

-- They may call direct witnesses and ask questions of the complainant, their witness, and the complainant’s witness.
+Students may call direct witnesses and ask questions of the complainant, their witness, and the complainant’s witness.
 A University appointed Hearing Panel presides over the case.

 Do I have to attend my hearing?

-- While CS does not recommend missing your hearing, it is entirely your choice to attend.
+While CS does not recommend missing your hearing, it is entirely your choice to attend.

-- If you choose not to attend your hearing the hearing will progress without you being present, a finding of responsibility may be made based on the information presented by the complainant without your perspective and sanctions will be imposed if there is a finding of responsibility made.
+If you choose not to attend your hearing the hearing will progress without you being present, a finding of responsibility may be made based on the information presented by the complainant without your perspective and sanctions will be imposed if there is a finding of responsibility made.

 What is a sanction?

-- A sanction is a consequence that a student receives upon accepting responsibility or being found responsible for violating University policy.
+A sanction is a consequence that a student receives upon accepting responsibility or being found responsible for violating University policy.

-- Sanctions can include, but are not limited to: fines and restitution; probation; mandated attendance at educational programs; research and reflection papers and projects; eviction or expulsion from University housing; suspension or dismissal from the University.
+Sanctions can include but are not limited to: fines and restitution; probation; mandated attendance at educational programs; research and reflection papers and projects; eviction or expulsion from University housing; suspension or dismissal from the University.

 Can I receive more than one sanction at a time?

-- In all cases, education is the primary goal of any sanction applied.
+In all cases, education is the primary goal of any sanction applied.
 It is hoped that students will reflect upon the choices and decisions made in the situation, realize the impact these impacts had on both themselves and the community and determine changes that will ensure subsequent violations do not occur and their success at UNH.

-- If the complainant and I agree upon sanctions during a sanction hearing or responsibility hearing is this what will be imposed?
+If the complainant and I agree upon sanctions during a sanction hearing or responsibility hearing is this what will be imposed?

 Sometimes, but not always.
 While each conduct case is heard individually by Hearing Panels, as a matter of fundamental fairness to all UNH students, cases with similar factors will have similar sanctions – or outcomes.
 A hearing officer has to maintain a perspective of history and there may be times when a hearing officer will impose seemingly more serious sanctions than what is being recommended by a complainant and respondent.
-The Hearing Panel will utlize the Sanction Guidelines when determining sanctions.
+The Hearing Panel will utilize the Sanction Guidelines when determining sanctions.

 Can a Sanction/Responsibility hearing decision be appealed?

-- The appeal may be denied, the hearing decision may be modified or overturned, or the case may be reopened.
+The appeal may be denied, the hearing decision may be modified or overturned, or the case may be reopened.

-- The review may be denied, sanctions may be modified, or the case may be reopened.
+The review may be denied, sanctions may be modified, or the case may be reopened.

-- A student who accepts responsibility for violations and sanctions in an informal meeting waives their right to a hearing and review and the decision is final.
+A student who accepts responsibility for violations and sanctions in an informal meeting waives their right to a hearing and review and the decision is final.

 Can students be represented by legal counsel during the University student conduct process?

-- In cases where there are, or the potential for, criminal charges filed in a criminal court a student may be accompanied by legal counsel.
+In cases where there are, or the potential for, criminal charges filed in a criminal court a student may be accompanied by legal counsel.

-- The student conduct process at the University of New Hampshire is an educational administrative process, not a criminal or civil proceeding.
+The student conduct process at the University of New Hampshire is an educational administrative process, not a criminal or civil proceeding.

-- As any information shared in a conduct hearing may be subpoenaed by a court the role of an attorney in the conduct process will be limited to protect a student’s Fifth Amendment right against self-incrimination.
+As any information shared in a conduct hearing may be subpoenaed by a court the role of an attorney in the conduct process will be limited to protect a student’s Fifth Amendment right against self-incrimination.

-- The attorney may only advise the charged student on what information to provide and whether or not they should answer a question posed during the hearing.
+The attorney may only advise the charged student on what information to provide and whether or not they should answer a question posed during the hearing.

 Students may consult a student advisor if they have questions or concerns about the disciplinary process.

-- A student advisor is a member of the University community and may be fellow students.
+A student advisor is a member of the University community and may be fellow students.
 Occasionally, CS may appoint faculty, or staff member to be an advisor if the need exists.

 Are off-campus violations reported to the University student conduct system?

-- Violations of local, state, and federal laws may be reported to the University student conduct system.
+Violations of local, state, and federal laws may be reported to the University student conduct system.

 If I am on probation can I study abroad?

-- It will be up to you to contact the study abroad program you are interested in and the Dean of your College.
+It will be up to you to contact the study abroad program you are interested in and the Dean of your College.

-- These individuals will provide you with the correct information for your situation.
+These individuals will provide you with the correct information for your situation.

-Will my disciplinary record affect my future plans?
+Will my disciplinary record affect my plans?

-- For cases resulting in sanctions less than residential expulsion and suspension from the University a disciplinary record is kept on file for three years from the date of the incident.
+For cases resulting in sanctions less than residential expulsion and suspension from the University a disciplinary record is kept on file for three years from the date of the incident.
 After three years the record is completely expunged.

-- For cases involving residential expulsion and suspension from the University a disciplinary record is kept on file for five years from the date of the incident.
+For cases involving residential expulsion and suspension from the University, a disciplinary record is kept on file for five years from the date of the incident.
 After five years the record is completely expunged.

-- In cases of University dismissal the record is kept on file indefinitely and will not be expunged.
+In cases of University dismissal, the record is kept on file indefinitely and will not be expunged.

-- The answer to this question depends upon the type of violation and the level of sanction applied.
+The answer to this question depends upon the type of violation and the level of sanction applied.

-- You should check with the Financial Aid Office or scholarship originator for further information about your specific situation.
+You should check with the Financial Aid Office or scholarship originator for further information about your specific situation.

 Can I be held in violation if something's posted online?

-- Information posted to social media outlets can (and has been) be very damaging to a student’s reputation and may show the student in an unflattering light.
+The information posted to social media outlets can (and has been) be very damaging to a student’s reputation and may show the student in an unflattering light.

-- If that subsequent investigation determines signs of a violation, then charges may be applied and the information originally sent to CS could be used as evidence presented during a hearing.
+If that subsequent investigation determines signs of a violation, then charges may be applied and the information originally sent to CS could be used as evidence presented during a hearing.

-- Student health and safety are of primary concern at the University of New Hampshire.
+Student health and safety are of primary concern at the University of New Hampshire.
 In cases of extreme intoxication and/or alcohol poisoning, you are strongly encouraged to seek medical assistance for yourself and/or others.